radish-es/radishgroup/content/docs/files/where.md

 weight: 1
 ---

-Each file you create or acquire has a home in the filesystem.
+Each file you create or acquire has a pre-determined home in the filesystem.
 Below is an overview of where each type of file should live.
 Understanding this structure will help you and others to know exactly where to locate relevant files rapidly when you need them.

 ## Zotero Reference Library